FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/configuring_odette.md

 > **Note**
 >
-> In accordance with the operation
+> Note: In accordance with the operation
-> of the Transfer CFT transfer monitor, a transfer in process is acknowledged
+> of the Transfer CFT, a transfer in process is acknowledged
 > by determining synchronization points.
 These points acknowledge the data
 > which have just been transferred.
 With the Odette protocol, the synchronization
 > points are taken each time a CREDIT is received or sent.
 All the data